How To Make A Patch Panel

 Full Panel vs Patch Panel

-Provided you are a decent welder, you can save money by cutting out the bad metal, making a patch panel, and welding it in.
-If you're just getting started with automotive body repair, a MIG Welding Machine is a good choice.
+If you're just getting started with automotive body repair, a MIG welding machine is a good choice.
 It's the easiest welding process to learn and also cheapest to buy.
 Most people can produce quality, good looking welds with minimal practice.

 You need to bring the panel down to bare metal.
 A D/A sander works best for this.
-An angle grinder with a wire brush attachment can also be used.

-Before cutting out the rusty metal, take a wire brush and/or scraper and remove any loose rust on the body panel to be worked on.
-Then take masking tape and mark out about one inch beyond the rusted-through part.
-You want to remove as little good metal as possible.
+Before cutting out the rusty parts, take a wire brush and/or scraper and remove any loose rust.
+Then, take masking tape and mark out one inch beyond the rusted-through part.

 Cutting and Removing Rusty Panels

-Cutting out damaged metal can be done several ways.
-An air compressor and cut-off wheel is one popular method.
+Cutting out damaged sheet metal can be done several ways.

 Once the rusted part is cut away, an air sander can be used to bring the area down to bare metal.